Peer Tutoring Fall 2023 Hours

 Please bring your materials (textbook, notes, etc.) with you to your appointment.
 It is recommended that you take screenshots of any questions/diagrams from your textbook or class notes that you do not understand and save these as PDFs or JPEGs to upload into the session.

 Technology for Online Appointments

-Prior to your appointment you should have Chrome or Firefox downloaded or make sure these browsers are updated.
-Please also make sure your audio equipment (microphone/speakers/headset) is functioning.
-If applicable, please also set up your web camera.
+Prior to your appointment you should have Zoom downloaded or make sure your Chrome or Firefox browsers are updated.
+Please also make sure your web camera and audio equipment (microphone/speakers/headset) are functioning.